jafudi/flexpair-website/index.md

 # Value Proposition

+So, what does it mean

+<dl>
+  <dt><strong>to flexpair (verb)</strong></dt>
+  <dd>to cowork and innovate across organizations and timezones in a truly hands-on fashion, in particular among STEM professionals</dd>
+  <dt><strong>Flexpair (noun)</strong></dt>
+  <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure for shoulder-to-shoulder-like remote collaboration, privacy-friendly and multi-cloud enabled</dd>
+</dl>

-Flexpair is a cloud environment for shoulder-to-shoulder-like remote collaboration of data-driven high potentials.
-And it has all the features that this target group values most, like
+ No surprise Flexpair simply rocks, because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.
+Thus it has all the features that your prospective high potentials value most, like
 - **r**eproducibility
 - **o**pen-source
 - **c**lean interface
 - **k**now where your data resides
 - **s**calable compute power

- No surprise Flexpair simply rocks, because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.

-<dl>
-  <dt><strong>to flexpair (verb)</strong></dt>
-  <dd>to cowork and innovate across organizations and timezones in a truly hands-on fashion, in particular among STEM professionals</dd>
-  <dt><strong>Flexpair (noun)</strong></dt>
-  <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure, privacy-friendly and multi-cloud enabled</dd>
-</dl>

 Take a free look at our [demo environment here](http://demo.flexpair.com){:target="_blank"}.
 Or learn a bit more about our values and the technical features of our product below.